ZSShen/C-Common-Data-Structures/README.md

 Upon finishing, the public header should locate at:
 `/path/to/your/destination/include/`
-And the shared library should locate at:
+Plus, the shared library should locate at:
 `/path/to/your/destination/lib/`

 If you plan for debug build, you can specify the CMake argument list like this: